Cop City: Land use history

-The site was initially purchased in 1863 by the City of Atlanta for use as a cemetery during the American Civil War, but it was never used for that purpose.
-In 1917, the federal government purchased the land to be used as a prisoner-of-war camp, and it was used as the Atlanta Prison Farm from 1920 until 1995.
+The land was used for a slave plantation from 1827 through the Civil War.
+In 1911, the city of Atlanta purchased the property from the descendants of the original plantation owners to run a city dairy farm.
+In 1922 it became the city prison farm, where prisoners serving sentences for misdemeanors like "public inebriation" raised crops, pigs, and cows for the prison and hospital system.
+The farming operations were gradually phased out over several decades, and the prison closed in the 1990s.

-After it was vacated, the building was used to illegally dump tires, and was damaged by serious fires in 2009 and 2017.
+After it was abandoned, the land was used to illegally dump tires, and was damaged by serious fires in 2009 and 2017.

 In 2023, the site consisted of mixed hardwood and softwood forest.

 Development history

 In April 2021, Atlanta Mayor Keisha Lance Bottoms proposed the project with a budget of $90 million.
 The project was approved by the city council in September of that year in spite of lengthy public comment opposing the project.

 Since 2021, numerous public gatherings, protests, and community events including skill shares, guided hikes, and musical performances were held at the site.

 Pre-construction clearing of the site began in May 2022.
 A key event in the conflict around the development occurred in December 2022, when five protesters were arrested and charged with domestic terrorism—the first time domestic terrorism charges were filed against environmental activists in the U.S.